virtualguard101/note/docs/index.md

 ## Archived Researching
 !!! note
-    This part only records the module of Academic.
+    This part only records the courses which can be found at [csdiy](https://csdiy.wiki).

 === "English"